snes-avo/MARC/README.md

 # MARC

+Michael's Automaded R2 Condencer.
+M.A.R.C.

-Python PDF consolidator.
+Python PDF condencer.
 Reads through pages of a PDF file for relevant information and adds pages to new PDF file.